--Yes. they’re a little angry.
+Yes, of course they’re angry.
 Honestly, could you blame ‘em?
 And these are Jersey turkeys.
 They’re a little brusque at times, but they’s good people.

 “You know it’s murder, right?
-Would it kill you (no pun intended) to eat veggie lasagna?
+Would it kill you to eat veggie lasagna?
 And make it organic, will ya?
 Be a little responsible.”

 “Have you seen that Chik Fil-A cow on the street corner with the sign, imploring you to “Eat More Chik-en?
 Don’t listen to him.
 He’s just trying to save his own hide.
 He’s selling us birds out to the highest bidder.
 That’s not cool.
-And besides – why would you want to listen to a dude who’s anti gay?
+And besides – why would you want to listen to an anti gay dude dressed in a cow costume?
 Also? he can’t spell.”

 “I’m hoping I’ll be here all month.
 Try the veal.”

 “I get the feeling you’re a fair weather friend to my feathered friends.
 Where’s the love the rest of the year?
 Huh?
-Yeah, I guess you have your turkey burgers and your turkey sandwiches, but in November you’re all up in our biznez talking turkey this and turkey that.
+Yeah, I guess you have your turkey burgers and your turkey sandwiches, your turkey franks and your turkey bacon.
+But in November you’re all up in our biznez talking turkey.
 It’s kinda insincere.
 Kinda makes you look like those people who only go to church on Christmas.
 You know, the ones who take up all the parking spaces and the good seats in the first two rows of pews so all the regulars have to sit in the back ’cause they had to circle the parking lot twelve times?
-You should be ashamed of yourself.”
+You should be ashamed of yourselves.”